nigeljohnson73/coin73/README.md

 ## Overview

-COIN73 is a ground up implementation of a secure centralised block chain, supporting a crypto currency and some useful stuff in the chain (to be developed later - maybe NFT, maybe research data, don't know yet).
+MinerTOR is a ground up implementation of a secure centralised block chain, supporting a crypto currency and some useful stuff in the chain (to be developed later - maybe NFT, maybe research data, don't know yet).
 I was originally inspired in part by [Duino-Coin](https://github.com/revoxhere/duino-coin), and I have also tried to build on some of the more mainstream ideas from Bitcoin and other 'regular' Blockchains.
 In summary this is the direction I am hoping to take:

  * Secure by design web portal for account management;
  * Periodic proof of life checks to ensure users still exist;